A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 Families know baseline.

-Baseline might include:
+Baseline can include:

 • how they usually walk or move